-Compliment your education and apply your skills with a minor in Public Administration.
+Compliment your education and build public service management skills with a minor

 Est. time to complete:

 As a student this program, you'll learn the skills that prepare you for a career in

 public service.
 The curriculum emphasizes practical skills, such as management and

 budgeting, that are applicable to work in any number of public or nonprofit organizations.

 If you're interested in particular policy areas, such as politics or economics, the

 curriculum accommodates a minor in those and many other subjects.

 Learn the skills to work with the regulatory, legal, administrative, and policy environments